Friday February 03, 2023

 In Canada, there are around 1.1 million pools.
 The most recent studies available place swimming as the third most popular sport of choice in that country, trailing only extremely popular mainstays like hockey and golf.

-Hence, the need for swimming pool safety practices in your community is essential in reducing unsafe conditions for your residents.
-Below are our top 6 steps your community should take to promote safe practices.
+Hence, the need for HOA pool rules and regulations for HOA communities is essential in reducing unsafe conditions for your residents.
+Below are our top 6 steps your community should take to promote safe practices and HOA pool rules.

 “It’s important to have a policy that all children under the age of 18 must be accompanied by an adult, preferably a parent or guardian,” said Timothy Fowler, Director of Security Operations and Community Solutions at FirstService Residential.
 “If you don’t have a lifeguard, you must post signs indicating that there is no lifeguard and that all using the pool are swimming at their own risk and indicating basic safety rules such as no glass, no running, no diving, etcetera.”